vencax/vencax.github.io/_posts/2016-2-6-samba-sql-backend.md

 So only way (if you don't want use LDAP) is to use the build in tools for user management - [smbpasswd](https://www.samba.org/samba/docs/man/manpages-3/smbpasswd.8.html) and [pdbedit](https://www.samba.org/samba/docs/man/manpages/pdbedit.8.html).
 This tools are run from hooks of [eduit-userman](https://github.com/vencax/node-eduit-userman/).
 It is backend part of administration.
-The frontend is [angular-eduit] (https://github.com/vencax/angular-eduit).
+The frontend is [angular-eduit](https://github.com/vencax/angular-eduit).
 The whole is SPA (Single Page Application), everything runs smoothly and fast.
 I could be satisfied but as a next stage I would like to [dockerify](http://docker.io) all.